Understanding payment limits with Bizum: what merchants should know

 Maximum amount per transaction with Bizum for the top Spanish banks

-The most critical limit for vendors is the maximum amount a customer can pay you in a single transaction.
-This is set by the customer's bank.
+The most important limit for merchants is the maximum amount a customer can pay them in a single transaction.
+This limit is set by the customer's bank.

 - Banco Santander: Up to €15,000